maxin-cn/Cinemo/README.md

 </table>

 ## Gradio interface
-We also provide a Gradio interface for a better experience, just run by:
+We also provide a local gradio interface, just run:
 ```bash
 python app.py
 ```
-You can specify the `--share` and `--server_name` arguments to satisfy your needs!
+You can specify the `--share` and `--server_name` arguments to meet your requirement!

 ## Other Applications